 Personal Account Plans

 Plans which create a person account have generally two problems.
 First, they have to pay for legacy benefits to existing retirees.
-We pan any idea which 'pays' for legacy benefits by reducing government waste.
+We pan any idea which 'pays' for legacy benefits with vague sources of income like reducing government waste.
 Waste should be reduced anyway with the savings going to deficit reduction.
 The other problem is guarantees.
 If someone wants to play the market, they need to absorb the risk, not the taxpayer.

 Cato Privatization <- The best version of PSAs